-• Status: MiCA CASP application pending — filed with Greece's HCMC, January 2026
+• Status: CASP application under review — filed with Greece's HCMC, January 2026; not yet confirmed

-• Reviewers: Ernst & Young and KPMG engaged by HCMC to audit the application
+• Reviewers: Ernst & Young and KPMG conducting the compliance audit for HCMC

-• France ACPR: Flagged AML/CTF compliance shortcomings during on-site inspection
+• France ACPR: Earlier AML/CTF concerns flagged during on-site inspection; audit ongoing

 Why Greece?